aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

       - Each validator monitors the transaction pool for incoming "Vote" transactions.
 When a validator observes that a fork has received votes representing at least two-thirds of the total stake, it concludes that a quorum has been reached for that fork.

    2. **Creating the "Finalize" Transaction**:
       - Once a quorum is detected, the validator creates a "Finalize" transaction.
-This is a standard spend transaction, but it includes additional data in the payload to prove that consensus has been reached.
+This is a contract call to the election contract `finalize_epoch`.
-      - The payload contains:
+      - The arguments are:
-        - **Type**: `"finalize"` — Indicates that this transaction is a finalization message.
         - **Epoch**: The epoch number for which the finalization is being done.
         - **Chosen Fork**: The block hash of the chosen fork.
         - **Validator**: The address of the validator creating the finalization transaction.